-The Partnership has a concentration of credit risk as approximately 83% of its trade receivable balance is due from the AESO (December 31, 2011 - 75%).
-The credit risk is mitigated by the fact that the AESO has been established under the EUA, while the remaining receivables are mostly due from investment grade utilities.
-In addition, other receivables include a \$10.1 million recovery of joint project costs (December 31, 2011 - \$21.1 million) due from an investment grade utility pursuant to the terms of the agreement for construction of the Heartland project.
-The remainder of the accounts receivable is comprised mainly of amounts due from other utilities for tower and land leases and other services.
+The Partnership has a concentration of credit risk as approximately 92.5% of its trade receivable balance is due from the AESO (December 31, 2012 - 94.7%).
+The credit risk is mitigated by the fact that the AESO is an AA- rated entity by Standard & Poors, and it has been established under the EUA, while the remaining receivables are mostly due from investment grade utilities, comprised mainly of amounts due for tower and land leases and other services.
+In addition, joint project costs are being recovered from an investment grade utility, pursuant to the terms of the agreement for construction of the Heartland project.